The

 The Dragon Rapide, ZK-AHS, had a long association with the West Coast, being one of the Cook Strait Airways’ Dragon Rapides, ZK-AGT, that had pioneered the Wellington-Nelson-Westport-Greymouth-Hokitika route.
 The Cook Strait Airways Dragon Rapides were impressed into service with the RNZAF during the Second World War, ZK-AGT becoming NZ558.
 When it was no longer required by the Air Force it was allocated to Air Travel (NZ) Ltd and was registered as ZK-AHS.
 NAC continued to operate AHS from Hokitika until it and the South Westland service was sold to West Coast Airways in 1956.
 AHS continued to operate the South Westland service until 1967 when, with the newly opened Haast Pass offering a road alternative, the South Westland service ended.

-On the 17th of November 1947 NAC introduced the Lockheed L10 Electra aircraft on the Wellington-Nelson Westport service.
+On the 17th of November 1947 NAC introduced the Lockheed L10 Electra aircraft on the Wellington-Nelson-Westport service.
+The introduction of the Electra on the northern sectors meant the end of the twice daily Dominie service between Hokitika and Westport.
 The following day the Hokitika Guardian reported, The new airways timetable came into operation on the West Coast yesterday, and will provide a one-day; service between the province and Auckland, as well as intermediate stops.
 The Dominie aircraft, which previously took West Coast passengers to Nelson, where they transferred to another aeroplane for the trip to Wellington, took passengers, including one from Greymouth, from Hokitika to Westport shortly before noon yesterday.
 At Westport, they took seats in a Lockheed Electra 10-seater aeroplane, which flew to Wellington, via Nelson.
 The Lockheed arrived at Westport at 12.40 with passengers from the North Island and those for southern towns arrived at Hokitika about 2 o’clock.
 Greymouth passengers arrived at Greymouth at 2.45, travelling in a taxi, which will make all connexions with the aeroplane.
-The Electra service between Westport, Nelson and Wellington was operated with the larger Lockheed Lodestars from late 1948.
+The Westport-Nelson-Wellington Electra service was operated with until the 27th of September when the Electra was replaced by the larger Lockheed Lodestars from late 1948.

 In December 1947 NAC announced it had ordered a twin-engined four-seater Miles M65 Gemini 1A (c/n 6472) monoplane for use on West Coast services to evaluate whether it would be suitable to replace the Fox Moths.
 The airline suggested the aircraft would also be suitable for use as a light freighter or an ambulance.
 ZK-AQO was NAC’s first brand new aircraft which it purchased for the sum of £6000.
 The aircraft proved, however, to be unsuitable and, in July 1948, having flown only some 50 hours, and NAC made the decision to sell it.
 Instead of the Gemini, in July 1948 NAC’s Hokitika operation received a “new” de Havilland 83 Fox Moth, ZK-ASP.
 The aircraft wasn’t exactly new, however, as it had been Air Travel’s original aircraft, ZK-ADI that had been impressed into the RNZAF as NZ566.